wintercms/docs/cms-mediamanager.md

         ]
     ]

 Congratulations!
-Now you're ready to use Amazon S3 with OctoberCMS.
+Now you're ready to use Amazon S3 with Winter CMS.
 Note that you can also configure Amazon CloudFront CDN  to work with your bucket.
 This topic is not covered in this document, please refer to [CloudFront documentation](http://aws.amazon.com/cloudfront/).
 After you configure CloudFront, you will need to update the **path** parameter in the storage configuration.

 <a name="rackspace-cdn"></a>
 ## Configuring Rackspace CDN access

-To use Rackspace CDN with OctoberCMS, you should create Rackspace CDN container, folder in the container and API user.
+To use Rackspace CDN with Winter CMS, you should create Rackspace CDN container, folder in the container and API user.

 Log into Rackspace management console and navigate to Storage / Files page.
 Create a new container.
 The container name doesn't matter, it will be a part of your public file URLs.
 Select **Public (Enabled CDN)** type for the new container.

 Create **media** folder in the container.
 The folder name doesn't matter.
 This folder will be a root of your Media Library.

-You should create an API user that OctoberCMS will use for managing files in the CDN container.
+You should create an API user that Winter CMS will use for managing files in the CDN container.
 Open Account / User Management page in Rackspace console.
 Click **Create user** button.
-Fill in the user name (for example october.cdn.api), password, security question and answer.
+Fill in the user name (for example winter.cdn.api), password, security question and answer.
 In the **Product Access** section select **Custom** and in the CDN row select **Admin**.
 Use **No Access** role in the **Account** section and use **Technical Contact** type in the **Contact Information** section.
 Save the user account.
-After saving the account you will see the Login Details section with the **API Key** row that contains a value you need to use in OctoberCMS configuration files.
+After saving the account you will see the Login Details section with the **API Key** row that contains a value you need to use in Winter CMS configuration files.

-Now you have all the information to update OctoberCMS configuration.
+Now you have all the information to update Winter CMS configuration.
 Open **config/filesystem.php** script and find the **disks** section.
 It already contains Rackspace configuration, you need to replace the API credentials and container information parameters:

 Parameter | Value
 ------------- | -------------
-**username** | Rackspace user name (for example october.cdn.api).
+**username** | Rackspace user name (for example winter.cdn.api).
 **key** | the user's **API Key** that you can copy from Rackspace user profile page.
 **container** | the container name.
 **region** | the bucket region code, see below.